 Training days begin between 4:30 and 6 am (awakened about 30 minutes earlier) and end at 10 pm.
 HOLD days begin around 5:30 or 6 am and end between 8 and 10 pm.
 When a recruit has additional P-HOLD days to wait on more recruits to fill the division, the P-HOLD days usually occur after completing regular P-days, but they can also be after the recruit ships "the box" and has received the items needed at BC; this happens more for those who have 10 Fridays at the RTC.
 P-days can be as short as 4 days to as long as 17 days, but are seldom over 11 days.

 What do recruits do while in P-Hold?
-While in P-Hold, your recruit will be stenciling items that s/he has so far with his/her name and division number; learning to iron, fold, make his/her rack, and polish his/her boots/shoes; cleaning his/her compartment on the USS Pearl Harbor; studying the info in the Trainee Guide (if that link does not work, then try https://www.yumpu.com/en/document/view/3640305/trainee-guide-recruit-training-command-the-us-navy; it is not an official Navy site, but it does include several Navy documents); sitting on the floor; getting to know his/her new shipmates; learning the correct way to stand in line, to stand at attention, and to respond to those in command....doing any or all of those several times.
+While in P-Hold, your recruit will be stenciling items that s/he has so far with his/her last name, identifying number, and division number; learning to iron, fold, make his/her rack, and polish his/her boots/shoes; cleaning his/her compartment on the USS Pearl Harbor; studying the info in the Trainee Guide; sitting on the floor; getting to know his new shipmates; learning the correct way to stand in line, to stand at attention, and to respond to those in command....doing any or all of those several times.
 They also eat three meals a day.
-Recruits do not do any physical training while in P-Days.

-To guesstimate the PIR date, count 9 Fridays after your recruit arrived to get the most likely PIR (graduation) date, but then know that it could be the week before if s/he is placed in one of the last divisions from the previous week and is in a "Push Division" (this happens more for those arriving on Monday or Tuesday, but even those arriving on a Wednesday can end up in a Push Division if there were delays in shipping recruits to the RTC) or the week after it if the current week's divisions are filled (this happens more for those arriving on Wednesday or Thursday or in the wee hours of Friday if the RTC skips a week and does not have PIR, which happens most often around the Christmas and New Year's holidays, but it can happen anytime; it can also happen if there were storms that caused flight delays anytime during the week, which changed the arrival dates for some and/or resulted in some recruits who are bused in to receive an earlier ship date thus increasing the number of recruits arriving that week; it happens often for recruits arriving in June, July, August and September when a lot of recruits are shipped who signed up prior to or at the beginning of their senior year of high school).
+To guesstimate the PIR date, count 9 Fridays, after your recruit arrived, including the Friday of the week that your recruit arrives at the RTC, to get the most likely PIR (graduation) date, but then know that it could be the week before if s/he is one of the last to fill a division from the previous week and is in a "Push Division" (this happens more for those arriving on Monday or Tuesday, but even those arriving on a Wednesday can end up in a Push Division if there were delays in shipping recruits to the RTC) or the week after it if there are only a few arriving to start a new division (this happens more for those arriving on Wednesday or Thursday or in the wee hours of Friday if the RTC skips a week and does not have PIR, which happens most often around the Christmas and New Year's holidays, but it can happen anytime; it can also happen if there were storms that caused flight delays anytime during the week, which changed the arrival dates for some and/or resulted in some recruits who are bused in to receive an earlier ship date thus increasing the number of recruits arriving that week; it happens often for recruits arriving in June, July, August and September when a lot of recruits are shipped who signed up prior to or at the beginning of their senior year of high school).
 It is more likely for a recruit to be at the RTC for 8 or 9 Fridays than for 10 Fridays.
 Counting Fridays until PIR may also help to make the time pass more easily than counting days.

 PIR is usually on Friday.
 It can be moved up to Wednesday or Thursday if there is a federal holiday at the end of the week.
 PIR Thanksgiving week is on the Wednesday before Thanksgiving.
 The Navy graduates approximately 38,000 Sailors annually from the RTC, currently the Navy's only basic training location.
 (See http://www.navy.mil/submit/display.asp?story_id=81894.)

-The recruits will spend some time on board the USS Red Rover during P-days.
+The recruits will spend some time on board the USS Red Rover during Phase 1.
 (See http://www.lovell.fhcc.va.gov/locations/USSRedRover.asp to learn more.)

 There are three Camps at the RTC.
 Camp Moffett is across the street from the other two Camps.
 It is all RTC.